Sussex Guide:

 Cobblestone Tea House and Victoria’s Sponge are both excellent and within a 5 minute walk from Rosebud Cottage.

-Visit the Weald and Downland Museum
+The Wonderful Weald and Downland Museum

 This excellent museum showcases local rural buildings over the centuries.